 In 2017, SOURCE partnered with the Bloomberg American Health Initiative to launch Baltimore Action Projects.
-These projects focus on the five areas identified by the Initiative to reshape the national public health agenda: Addiction and Overdose, Obesity and the Food System, Violence, Risks to Adolescent Health, and Environmental Challenges.
+These projects focus on the five areas identified by the Initiative to reshape the national public health agenda: Addiction and Overdose, Adolescent Health, Environmental Challenges, Food Systems for Health, and Violence.
 The projects provide an opportunity to tackle these issues in Baltimore.